awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/200_Pricing_Model_Analysis/Lab_Guide.md

 ### 1.5 Prepare the Pricing Data Source
 We will prepare a pricing data source which we will use to join with the CUR.
-In this example we will take 1 year No Upfront SavingsPlans rates and join them to On Deman pricing.
-You can modify this part to select a 3 year or Partial/Full Upfront rates.
+In this example we will take 1 year No Upfront Savings Plans rates and join them to On-Demand pricing.
+You can modify this part to select 3 year or Partial or All-Upfront rates.

 1. Go to the **Glue** Service page:
 ![Images/home_glue.png](Images/home_glue.png)